Coronavirus Covid 19: Experts say they're missing essential data needed to inform lockdown level

 He said the quality of data on testing was about eight or nine out of 10, but it was not easy to compile.

 "Some of that information is still sent around by fax these days, so you can imagine that's quite hard to transcribe.
-But we we are starting to get that information now".
+But we are starting to get that information now.

 "That's giving us confidence in our own estimates of the spread of the disease."